 Technology

-Technology, in itself, never makes mistakes.
+Technology itself does not make mistakes.
 People program technology, then technology does what people tell it to do.
 It can be verified and provide repeatable outputs, and even artificial intelligence (AI) is a series of algorithms programmed by people.

 As evidenced by security vulnerabilities in software, technology can be flawed.
 But it’s also logical and obedient.
 We can change how we instruct it to function differently and fix those flaws with objective solutions, such as security patch updates.